dimtoneff/ComfyUI-PixelArt-Detector/README.md

 ### Extra info about the "PixelArt Palette Converter" Node:

 The grid_size option is for the pixelize grid.Pixelate option.
 Size of 1 is pixel by pixel.
 Very slow.
-Increazing the size improves speed but kills quality.xperiment or not use that option.
+Increazing the size improves speed but kills quality.
+Experiment or not use that option.

 ### Extra info about the "PixelArt Palette Converter" and "PixelArt Palette Loader" Nodes: